VoltCruelerz/OwlMarble-Magic/classes/druid/Druid.md

 #### Circle Forms [Updated]

 The rites of your circle shift the magic within you and grant you the ability to transform into more dangerous animal forms.
-Starting at 2nd level, you can use your Wild Shape ability as a Bonus Action, and while you are Wild Shaped, you can use a Bonus Action to make an Unarmed Strike.
+Starting at 2nd level, you can use your Wild Shape ability as a Bonus Action, and while you are Wild Shaped, you can use a Bonus Action to Shove or Grapple a creature.

 Additionally, your maximum hit points increase by 2, and increase by an additional 1 whenever you gain another Druid level, and your spell slot progression changes to match the following table.